Mailbird is a Windows desktop with a Mac build. Epistles is everywhere your inbox already lives

 If your primary device is a Windows desktop, your mail is mostly Gmail and Outlook over IMAP, and you want Slack and your task manager docked in the same window, Mailbird is a credible choice and we will not pretend otherwise.
 The integrations bundle is the wedge, and it is a real one for a real shape of working day.
 Pay for it.

-If the absence of telemetry, the zero-knowledge Cloud Vault, and an open-source working tree matter to you on principle, that is a third reason, and it stands on its own.
+If the absence of telemetry and the zero-knowledge Cloud Vault matter to you on principle, that is a third reason, and it stands on its own.

 If you are still looking